sandeel/irish-tide-times/REPORT.md

 Irish Tide Times

 ## Introduction
-**Introduce your project and the rationale for taking on the particular project, in particular discuss the reasons behind selecting the data sources that you selected.**

 The aim of the project is to provide an SMS service for retrieving times of high and low tides at specific locations around the country.
 The service could be used by both professionals and hobbyists who need this information but may not have ready access to mobile internet due to geographic location or weather conditions (anglers, boaters, surfers etc.).